m-inan/mac-translate/README.md

 ## Download

-#### [Click To Download](https://github.com/m-inan/mac-translate/releases/download/1.0.0/translate.zip).
+#### [Click To Download](https://github.com/m-inan/mac-translate/releases/download/1.1.0/translate.zip).
 If it gives an error when you try to open the application:

-Go to `System Preferences > Security & Privacy` and there should be a button saying `Open Anyway`,  under the `Security` .
+Go to `System Preferences > Privacy & Security` and there should be a button saying `Open Anyway`,  under the `Security` .

 ## Configuration